softloud/supermetroid/data-raw/README.md

 ## splitsio

+### Labels

+label-counts.csv has the lower case labels and counts uploaded so anatomecha can update them.

+### Old data, probably should delete

-- splitio-io.*.json attempts to use curl, but were curtailed to 25?
+splitio-io.*.json attempts to use curl, but were curtailed to 25?